DRIVING ACQUISITION AND SALES THROUGH PARTNERSHIPS

 The recent 2018 PWC Sports Survey highlighted content personalisation as a key focus area within the next 3-5 years to drive greater ROI.
 Sport and Entertainment is a perfect place for brands to capture the attention (and data) of passionate new audiences.

 By utilising a combination of content, media, data and marketing automation specialists, CSM Engage enables brands to play in the ‘personalisation’ space by delivering well-timed, relevant and personalised ‘passion point’ content to fans.
 Through our pilot campaigns we’ve seen efficiencies and uplifts across media, engagement and conversion based metrics, which further highlights the power of engaging audiences through partnerships:

 Impacting the bottom-line through partnerships

 We launched four CSM Engage pilot campaigns with a range of brands back in the summer and already we are able to measure the impact our approach is having on their bottom line.
-The early signs are very
+The early signs are very positive.